urmilshroff/urmilshroff.github.io/README.md

 ## License

-This webpage is held under the MIT License, meaning you can freely take partial or complete code from it and use it in your own website without requiring prior permission.
+This webpage is held under the MIT License, meaning you can freely take partial or complete code from it and use it in your own website(s) without requiring prior permission from me.
+Enjoy!